 Several speakers explained that they did not currently invest in retail energy firms, noting that many are poorly funded.
 Nigel said that: “Insufficient regulation led to the extraordinary situation where 60% of retail firms failed within weeks of the of the energy crisis starting”.
 Laura also noted that retail suppliers have failed to engage with customers to understand what they want, which has led to poor customer service.
 Nigel also observed that the government’s energy price cap hinders him from investing in mainstream retail energy firms.
 John suggested that most retail energy companies are unnecessary go-betweens adding little or no value for consumers.

-Robert noted that: “The UK has a large number of old, badly made buildings that are going to be very expensive to deploy heat pumps on and we’re just not facing up to that problem”.
+Robert noted that: “This country has a large number of old, badly made buildings that are going to be very expensive to deploy heat pumps on and we’re just not facing up to that problem”.
 Nigel suggested that many households and businesses still find clean technology too expensive and that the government is failing to help customers upgrade their homes quickly enough.

 Laura suggested that much could be learned by studying what has worked in other industries.
 Many phone and broadband providers were much better at reducing complexity for customers.
 Energy firms that embrace new customer-centric business models will thrive as customers demand the same service standards they receive in other sectors.